Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Stars Advanced Stats

-- In their last 10 games, the Stars' goals per game average is 1.4 higher than their season-long average.
+- In the past 10 games, the Stars have scored 1.4 more goals per game than their season average.

-- The Stars have given up the third-fewest goals in NHL play this season, 215 (2.6 per game).
+- The Stars are ranked third in league action for the fewest goals against this season, having given up 215 total goals (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.